Chs000-00/CreateTogether/README.md

 <img src="logo.png" width="150" alt="the mod's very epic logo" />

+Yes I know this code is gross-looking, but feel free to contribute with a pr.

 ## Getting started
 We recommend heading over to [the getting started section on our docs](https://docs.geode-sdk.org/getting-started/) for useful info on what to do next.